bhuwantm/k6-load-testing/README.md

-# Load Testing and Visualization using k6, prometheus and Grafana
+# Load Testing and Visualization using k6, Prometheus and Grafana

 Tools used: